All Backrooms Monsters and Entities for every level | Attack of the Fanboy

 Wandering too far into Level 5’s Boiler will land you in Level 6, “Lights Out.”
 Arguably the scariest level in the Backrooms, Level 6 is a pitch-black labyrinth devoid of light and sound.

-As a void of total sensory deprivation, Level 5 isn’t inhabited by any entities, not even Smilers.
+As a void of total darkness, Level 5 isn’t inhabited by any entities, not even Smilers.
 However, the sensory deprivation that Level 5 inflicts on wanderers has driven many to insanity.

 Level 7 – “Thaslassophobia”

-Note: - This article was updated on April 19th, 2023